-The Department of Mines and Petroleum’s (DMP) overall target is to assess greater than 80% of applications within the target timeline.
+The Department of Mines and Petroleum’s (DMP) overall target is to assess greater than 80 per cent of applications within the target timeline.

 Each year the department processes around 7000–8000 applications.

 As an example, during 2014 the department received 3359 mining tenement applications.
-It processed 96% of these within the target timeline of 65 business days.
-It also received 415 petroleum applications and 76% of these were completed within the target timelines.
+It processed 96 per cent of these within the target timeline of 65 business days.
+It also received 415 petroleum applications and 76 per cent of these were completed within the target timelines.